After-sales service

 Report a loss, theft or resale

-Your report will be added to our database.
-It will allow us to contact you if the watch resurfaces—in a workshop, on the second-hand market, or as part of an official procedure.
+Your statement will be recorded: if the watch reappears (in our workshop, on the second-hand market or as part of an official procedure), we will contact you.

-Each Akrone watch has an engraved serial number.
+Each Akrone watch has a unique, engraved serial number, which guarantees its authenticity and facilitates tracking.

 Your Akrone watch is built to last.